hmc-aozdemir/project-ideas/free-1.md

 It should be hard to make really complex drawings with lots of parts.
 Visual clutter is not something that is desirable in geometry.

-It should be impossible/extremely difficult to simulate a turing machine.
+It should be impossible/extremely difficult to simulate a Turing machine.
 This language is not for computation.
 In the end it is an assistive formatting language.